GVDub/panai-seed-node/docs/deployment.md

 - Configure API access controls (see `security.md`)
 - Explore the memory subsystem’s capabilities via Swagger UI
 - Add journaling, reflection, and planning extensions to expand contextual awareness
+- Familiarize yourself with the modular code structure introduced in version 0.3.0+ (see development.md)